Duality for graded Lie algebras: Duality for dg Hopf algebras

 \end{proof} We need the following important result on modules over dg Hopf algebras. \begin{lem} Let $N$ be a dg module over a dg Hopf algebra $A$ with the left action $m:A\otimes N\to N$ and denote by $N_{\operatorname{tr}}$ be the dg $A$-module whose underlying dg vector space is $N$ but the action is trivial, i.e. through the counit map $A\to\bk$.Then the map

 is an isomorphism of left dg $A$-modules.
 The inverse map is given by

-The same pair of mutually inverse maps determines an isomorphism between $A\otimes N$ and $A\otimes N_{\operatorname{tr}}$ viewed as \emph{right} dg $A$-modules. \end{lem} \begin{proof} This is proved in \cite[Lemma 9.2.9]{Wi} in the ungraded case but the proof generalizes to the dg case in an obvious fashion. \end{proof} We will now describe duality for proper dg modules over a dg Hopf algebra. \begin{prop} Let $M$ be a proper dg module over a dg Hopf algebra $A$.
+The same pair of mutually inverse maps determines an isomorphism between $A\otimes N$ and $A\otimes N_{\operatorname{tr}}$ viewed as \emph{right} dg $A$-modules. \end{lem} \begin{proof} This is proved in \cite[Lemma 9.2.9]{Wi} in the ungraded case but the proof generalizes to the dg case in an obvious fashion. \end{proof} We will now describe duality for proper dg modules over a dg Hopf algebra; recall that $\bd$ stands for the dualizing complex, cf. Definition \ref{def:dualizing}. \begin{prop} Let $M$ be a proper dg module over a dg Hopf algebra $A$.
 Then there is an isomorphism in $D(A^{\op})$:

 \end{prop} \begin{proof} Using Lemma \ref{lem:hopf} and finite-dimensionality of the cohomology of $M$, we have an isomorphism of dg vector spaces.

 Next, by Lemma \ref{lem:action}, $A\otimes M^*\cong A\otimes (M^*)_{\operatorname{tr}}$ and so,